tomSheep19/PubNub_ChatEngine_Demo/README.md

 ### Strategy of creating new Private chat between two selected users:

-- After clicking on the 'Start Anonymous Chat' button, current user's browser would open a new page called 'private-chat'.(implemented)
+- After clicking on the 'Start Anonymous Chat' button, current user's browser would open a new page called 'private-chat'.

 - Then by using:

 `let secretChat = new ChatEngine.Chat('secret-channel'); `